Board of Directors and Officers

 Katie Larkin-Wong is an associate at Latham & Watkins LLP in San Francisco, CA where her practice focuses on antitrust and white collar litigation.
 She is the second President of Ms. JD.
 She graduated cum laude from Northwestern Law School.
 Katie is a long time Ms. JD reader, served as a 2010-2011 Writer-in-Residence, and was a 2010 Ms. JD Fellow.
 While at Northwestern, she served as the Managing Editor of the Northwestern Journal of Technology and Intellectual Property and on the board of the Women’s Leadership Coalition.
 She was also active in Northwestern’s Program on Negotiations and Mediation where she became a certified mediator, mediating and settling cases in the Chicago courts.
 Katie holds a dual major in psychology and government with an emphasis in women’s studies from Claremont McKenna College and, prior to law school, worked for Verizon’s Corporate Counsel on antitrust and intellectual property matters.

-Juliana's unique perspective as a woman in law who has pursued a non-traditional career path, has a background in and great love for the performing arts, and is a passionate advocate for equality, diversity, and inclusion informs her work and research interests.
-The latter includes intersections between forms of self-presentation and equality; diversity and inclusion within the entertainment, fashion, and beauty industries; all things professionalism; and legal education pedagogy.
+Juliana Siconolfi is thrilled to serve on Ms. JD's Board of Directors, where she also serves as Chair of its Academic Committee and a member of its Marketing & Communications Committee.
+She is also the Ms. JD Writers in Residence Program Board Liaison.
+Previously, she served as Ms. JD's inaugural Academic Program Director, its 2014 Writers in Residence Program Director, and a 2013 Writer in Residence.
+Juliana is a Professorial Lecturer in Law at The George Washington University Law School.
+She graduated magna cum laude from Bates College, obtained her J.D. from Boston College Law School, and is an LL.M. candidate at The George Washington University Law School.
+Her unique perspective as a woman in law who has pursued a non-traditional career path, has a background in and great love for the arts, and is a passionate advocate for equality, diversity, and inclusion informs her work and research interests.
+The latter include diversity and inclusion within the entertainment, fashion, and beauty industries; intersections between forms of self-presentation and equality; legal education pedagogy; and all things professionalism.
 In her spare time, Juliana loves to read, travel, and eat cheese.
 She may be found on Twitter at @JulesSiconolfi.

-Jane Rosales is a law student at New York Law School's evening division and a paralegal in the Disability Advocacy Project at the New York Legal Assistance Group (NYLAG).
+Jane Rosales is a third-year law student at New York Law School focusing on criminal defense.
 Jane is a long-time reader of Ms. JD and previously served as Ms. JD’s social media manager.
-Prior to joining Ms. JD, Jane was the coordinator of Mobile Legal Help Center and an intern in Consumer Protection Project at NYLAG.
-She also served two AmeriCorps terms in Boston as a literacy tutor and volunteer coordinator.
+Previously, Jane was a senior paralegal in the Disability Advocacy Project at the New York Legal Assistance Group, where she represented disabled individuals in Social Security Administration hearings.
+She also served two AmeriCorps terms working in the education sector in Boston.
 Jane graduated from Binghamton University with a degree in Political Science and obtained her Master’s degree in International Affairs from Northeastern University.
-She currently serves on the Board of Directors for the Binghamton University Alumni Association.
+In addition to serving on the Ms. JD Board of Directions, she also serves on the Board of Directors for the Binghamton University Alumni Association.
 You can find Jane online at her fitness blog, Run the Jungle, or on Twitter at @janeprosales.

 Erin C. Callahan

-Erin C. Callahan currently works in an alternative legal career at Philadelphia Insurance Companies in the claims department.
-She focuses on niche insurance markets including nonprofits and professional liability.
-She is a 2007 graduate of Washington University in St. Louis and a 2011 graduate of Southern Methodist University Dedman School of Law, where she earned her J.D.
-In law school, she served as Women in Law President for two years and as Student Bar Association President her last year.
+Erin C. Callahan currently works in an alternative legal career at Berkley Oil and Gas Insurance Company in the claims department.
+Erin recently relocated to Houston, Texas and is excited about getting to know the city.
+She is a 2007 graduate of Washington University in St. Louis and a 2011 graduate of Southern Methodist University Dedman School of Law in Dallas Texas.
+In law school she served as Women in Law President for two years and as Student Bar Association President her last year.
 After graduation, she worked for Claim Adjustment Specialists, a small company in the insurance industry, where she was Vice President of Subrogation and Associate Counsel.
-Erin attended her first Ms. JD conference in 2011 and has served on the conference committee the past two years.
-In addition, to serving on the Ms. JD Board of Directors she serves on the Board of Directors of the Dallas Women Lawyers Association.
+After CAS, Erin worked for Philadelphia Insurance Companies in Dallas, Texas before she relocated to Houston.
+Erin attended her first Ms. JD conference in 2011 and served on the conference committee for two years before she was asked to join the board at the 2015 Conference.

 Global Education Fund Program Director